TimNiklasWitte/Implementing-ANNs-with-TensorFlow-WiSe-2021-22-/Homework 09/README.md

 # IANNWTF - Homework 09

-A GAN and a WGAN are implemented for generated drawn candle images based on the quickdraw dataset.
+A GAN and a WGAN are implemented for generating drawn candle images based on the quickdraw dataset.

 ## Usage